isabella232/kendo-react-animation/docs/fundamentals.md

 ---
 title: Fundamentals
 page_title: Fundamentals | Kendo UI Animation Package for React
-description: "Learn how the Kendo UI Animation components work."
+description: "Get the knack of the Kendo UI Animation components for React."
 slug: fundamentals_animation_kendouiforreact
-position: 1
+position: 2
 ---

 # Fundamentals

-## How does the animation work?
+This article explains the way Kendo UI Animation components work and how to animate and decorate components.

+## Getting Started

+### Overview

-The Kendo UI Animation components are based on [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) and are an easy way to perform CSS transitions and animation when a React component enters or leaves the DOM.
-A notable difference, that worth to be mentioned, is the Expand component, that does not use CSS transition classes.
-It will animate the `height` style property.
+The Kendo UI Animation components are based on the [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) add-on component and are an easy way to perform CSS transitions and animations when a React component enters or leaves the DOM.
+The Exapnd component is an exception from that rule and does not use CSS transition classes&mdash;it animates the `height` style property.

-The Animation component is a simple element that wraps all of the components you are interested in animating.
-Every child element will be enclosed in a `AnimationChild` component that implements the required [special life-cycle hooks](https://facebook.github.io/react/docs/animation.html#low-level-api-reacttransitiongroup) called by `ReactTransitionGroup`.
-As a result, every child component will be wrapped in additional `div` element.
-Take that into consideration when styling the children.
+The Animation is a simple element that wraps all components that are to be animated.
+Every child element is enclosed in an `AnimationChild` component.
+It implements the required [special life-cycle hooks](https://facebook.github.io/react/docs/animation.html#low-level-api-reacttransitiongroup) called by `ReactTransitionGroup`.
+As a result, every child component is wrapped in an additional `div` element.

-> CSS transition classes are set to the 'div' element that wraps the child component.
+> The CSS transition classes are set to the `div` element that wraps the child component.

+### Default Setup

-** Figure 1: Default setup of a Kendo UI Animation component for React **
+The example below demonstrates the default setup of a Kendo UI Animation component for React.

 ```html
   <style>